kubedb/cli/docs/guides/elasticsearch/custom-config/with-topology.md

 We have total four (1 master + 2 client + 1 data) nodes in our Elasticsearch cluster.
 Here, we have an array of these node's settings information.
 Here, `"roles"` field represents if the node is working as either a master, ingest/client or data node.

-From the response above, we can see that `"node.name"` and `"path.data"` fields are set accordingly to node rules to the value we have specified in configuration files.
+From the response above, we can see that `"node.name"` and `"path.data"` fields are set according to node rules to the value we have specified in configuration files.

-Note that, the `"path.logs"` field of each node is set to the value we have specified in `common-config.yaml` file.
+Note that, the `"path.logs"` field of each node is set to the value we have specified in `common-config.yml` file.

 ## Cleanup